mamun-131/NLP-Stanford/README.md

-# Stanford CoreNLP
+# Stanford CoreNLP along with Probability Matrix NLP

 ## Running Example of Stanford CoreNLP in C#

-A NLP(Natural Language Processing) engine build by Stanford University USA.
+CoreNLP(Natural Language Processing) engine was built by Stanford University USA.
+Probability Matrix NLP was coded by us.

 ## Table of Contents
 - [Stanford CoreNLP](#stanford-corenlp)